Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmode.md

 ### Setup

 1. Ensure your project has the following folders and files from the global folder structure.
-2. Update the init paths to your project in  `batchMode.sas`, `runBatchModeClearLogs.sas`, and `runBatchModeLogReport.sas`.
-Those template files can be found here `\EB - Public - Documents\Standards\Program Templates\Batch Mode`.
+2. Copy and update the init paths to your project in `batchMode.sas`.
+The template file can be found here `\EB - Public - Documents\Standards\Program Templates\Batch Mode\batchMode.sas`.
 - \Programs
   - \Batch
     - \Batch Mode
         - batchMode.sas
-        - runBatchModeClearLogs.sas
-        - runBatchModeLogReport.sas
 - \Output
   - \Logs
     - \Batch Mode